niklaskks/api-docs/source/includes/_example_use_cases.md

 2. **Determine the Content Project ID:** If you do not know the ID of your chosen Content Project, request the list of all Content Projects and look at its entries to determine the Content Project ID.
 3. **Generate content for the whole Content Project:** Refer to the Content Project by the ID you determined in step **2**.
 4. [Optional] **Request status of content generation until it is finished:** this is mostly relevant for larger requests.
 You need to use both the Content Project ID and a Thing ID here.
-5. **Download the generated content:** Find the appropriate Download URL for the generated content and request the download.
+5. **Download the generated content:** Find the appropriate download URL for the generated content and request the download.

 ### Import data, then generate content
 ```python